mxpph/quickdraw-vs/README.md

 ## How to run

 1. Install docker (https://www.docker.com/)
+2. Clone the repository with `git clone https://github.com/mxpph/quickdraw-vs.git`
-2. Run `docker-compose up --build`
+3. Run `docker-compose up --build` with any terminal in the project directory
-3. The project should start at `localhost:3000`
+4. The project should start at `localhost:3000`